 “The Extreme Gravity Racing Series (XGR) first came together in Southern California in 2000, when Don MacAllister staged a low-key charitable event with soapbox derby cars in order to promote America Works for Kids, a jobs program for foster kids.
 It grew from there.”

-Porsche entered the fray in 2003 as a competitor with their “Soapboard” design (pictured to the left) and again in 2004 (but this time only as an exhibition entry as they did not meet the 2004 rule requirement of four wheels).
+Porsche entered the fray in 2003 as a competitor with their “Soapboard” design and again in 2004 (but this time only as an exhibition entry as they did not meet the 2004 rule requirement of four wheels).
 Porsche’s entry proved competitive enough to win the event in 2003 and to place second in 2004 (Porsche lost only by inches and was racing with a blown tire).

 Today, eight years later, the original concept behind Extreme Gravity Racing has morphed into a new company.